uTensor/utensor-helloworld/docs/blog.md

 ```cpp
 input_image(0, 1, 1, 0) = static_cast<float>(1.234f);
 ```

-For more information on tensors, please check out the [TensorInterface](https://github.com/uTensor/uTensor/blob/d0a285a9ef03c419b80ccf364bda31e225aec1a1/src/uTensor/core/tensorBase.hpp#L36-L57).
+For more details on tensors, please check out the [TensorInterface](https://github.com/uTensor/uTensor/blob/d0a285a9ef03c419b80ccf364bda31e225aec1a1/src/uTensor/core/tensorBase.hpp#L36-L57).

 ### Running the Model
 To run the model, we have to set the input and output tensors, and, call the `eval()` method: